gpenverne/pyppettheater/README.md

 # Pyppettheater

-Using puppeteer, docker, and python-ghenkins-parser, you can easilly write functionnal tests using ghenkins syntax.
+Using puppeteer, docker, and python-gherkin-parser, you can easilly write functionnal tests using gherkin syntax.

 ## Use with docker-compose
 Just add a service using this image in your ``docker-compose.yml``: